 Brought to you by the creators of Reid’s Fine Foods, Salted Melon, a versatile one-stop shopping and dining experience, is coming in hot this summer.
 Get ready to stock your pantry with a nutritious selection of gourmet grocery items and enjoy their fast and fresh dining options made to order at the market.
 The delicious flavors of their lunch menu make it a must on our best new restaurants in Charlotte 2022 list.

 Discover a new appreciation for upscale fine dining at Steak48.
 Enjoy award-winning dining with their high quality steaks, perfectly paired wines, or the exquisite seafood offerings on display for diners to see at the raw bar.
 If you’re looking to celebrate or wow your guests, this is the spot to book.
 As far as new restaurants Charlotte NC in 2022 go, Steak 48 is one of our favorites.

 After opening a location in late 2020 in NoDa, Summit Coffee Co. opened a new location in Plaza Midwood in the spring of this year.
 Enjoy a batch of locally roasted coffee alongside a buttery croissant or light danish near the corner of Plaza and Plaza.

+This is one of the new restaurants Charlotte NC that has been getting so much acclaim lately and for good reason.
 What once was the home of a historic Plaza Midwood church now holds a speakeasy and open concept kitchen that has preserved a piece of the neighborhood’s history.
 The menu highlights classic Southern dishes as an homage to traditional church potlucks.
 After finishing your wagyu pot roast or prime filet on the refurbished church pews, head on over to the bar to try the most elaborate absinthe offerings available in Charlotte.